nowisesys/uup-application-options/README.md

-UUP-APPLICATION-OPTIONS - Options from CLI and HTTP request
+UUP-APPLICATION-OPTIONS
 =======================================================================

-Provides invocation agnostic handling of command (script) options.
-Both CLI and HTTP request options can be transparent used from the script without needing to know its origin.
+Supports transparent/uniform handling of runtime options from CLI command and HTTP request.

 This package supports short/long options, other options and reading password from terminal (masked echo output).
 For HTTP request options, an optional filter can be applied.